Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 did you know

-This condition of synesthesia may explain his affinity for Expressionism and his naming scheme for his paintings, which follow classical music, using words like Composition and Improvisation.
+This condition of synesthesia may explain his affinity for Expressionism and his naming scheme for his paintings, which refer to classical music and use words like “composition” and “improvisation.”
 These open-ended and vague titles also detach the artworks from any objective descriptions.
 This allows the viewer to interpret the image without any identifying guidance from the artist.

 EXAMPLE